πŸ”₯ EOFY SALE β€” Up to 40% Off β€” Book Now, Travel Later!

 Practical Tips

-• Fuel: Fill up in Te Anau—there's no fuel at Milford Sound.
+• Fuel: Fill up in Te Anau β€” there's no fuel at Milford Sound.
+The round trip from Te Anau is 240 km.

-• Sandflies: Milford is infamous for sandflies.
-They're small but their bites itch for days.
-Wear long sleeves, use strong insect repellent, and don't stand still near the waterfront.
+• Sandflies: Milford is infamous for sandflies (namu in Māori).
+They're tiny but their bites itch intensely for days.
+Wear long sleeves and pants, use strong DEET-based insect repellent, and don't stand still near the waterfront.
+They're worst in calm, warm conditions.

-• Homer Tunnel: Maximum height 3.9 m.
-Traffic is controlled by lights—one direction at a time.
-In winter, the road may close for avalanche risk.
+• Homer Tunnel: Maximum height 3.9 m (most campervans are well under this).
+Traffic is controlled by lights β€” one direction at a time, with waits of up to 15 minutes.
+In winter (June-August), the road may close for avalanche risk β€” check the NZTA website before heading out.

 Frequently Asked Questions